alohl669/SecureScripts/README.md

         -a      Adds a filter to inclusion list. [showCommands.sh -a <filtro>] -e      Adds a filter to exclusion list. [showCommands.sh -e <filtro>] -r      Remove all filters
-        -h      help
+        -d      Document the output in a "report.txt" file -h      help

 Examples: if we wanted to simply look for only those processes executed by CRON, we would simply need